TCLamnidis/BareBonesBash/README.md

 <p align="center"><img title="Source: https://giphy.com/gifs/studiosoriginals-gilphabet-3o84U72tKO389H2lI4" src="https://media.giphy.com/media/3o84U72tKO389H2lI4/giphy.gif" width="20%"></p>

-Note that prompts _are_ customisable, so will not always be displayed as above _\[look at Thiseas' magical prompt as an example.
+Note that prompts _are_ customisable, so they will not always be displayed as above _\[look at Thiseas' magical prompt as an example.
 James keeps his vanilla as he is a barbarian]_.

 The prompt is never involved in any command, it is just there to help you know who and where you are.
 Therefore you must always make sure when copying a